saadiya87/UOA-Assignments/README.md

 # UOA-Assignments
-Assignments completed for the University of Arizona's MS programme
+Assignments completed for the University of Arizona's MS programme in Data Science